With great sadness we announce the passing of our Mayor Leith Hallatsch

 Windermere & Bowness Town Council, covering Windermere, Bowness & Troutbeck Bridge, deals with matters that are very local in focus.
-We manage 30 acres of Elleray Woods & Orrest Head, the War Memorial, Baddeley Clock, Langrigge Play area, Allotments at Orrest Drive and are responsible for 7 public toilets.
+We manage 30 acres of Elleray Woods & Orrest Head, the War Memorial, Baddeley Clock, Langrigge and Longlands play areas, allotments at Orrest Drive and are responsible for 6 public toilets.
 We plant and look after numerous flower beds and public planters in the summer months.
 The "Windermere in Bloom" festival culminates in the awards ceremony in September each year and is organised by the Town Council.